-We strongly encourage all customers be adequately covered by insurance for the duration of their travel arrangements.
-We advise to take a copy of their travel insurance documents (especially relevant international contact numbers) with the while on tour.
+We also encourage all customers to take a copy of their travel insurance documents (especially relevant international contact numbers) with them while on tour.
 We advise that you check the inclusions and procedures for lodging claims prior to your departure.
-These documents should be stored separately from the originals.
+These documents should be stored separately from the original.